-The high speed buffer as it is often referred, is officially called a rotary buffer.
-It is very straightforward as compared to the orbital buffer in that it simple spins on a single axis point.
-It is also capable of high RPM's which is also the biggest noticeable difference.
+The high speed buffer as it is often referred, is officially a rotary buffer.
+It is very straightforward as compared to the orbital buffer in that it simply spins on a single axis point.
+It is also capable of high RPM's which is also one of the biggest differences.

 The newest advances in DA or random orbital car buffer allow you to get by without ever having to touch a rotary polisher, never mind actually become proficient in using one.

 A rotary polisher simply allows you to "cut to the chase" by doing the heavy lifting that random orbital buffers simply cannot do.
 And just like every other area of life, there are always trade-off's.
 My simple answer to any beginner looking to learn how to polish cars (boats or RV's) is to pick one of the high-quality, DA car buffers from below.